 Sepsis accounts for up to one-half of AKI cases in developed countries1.
 Although sepsis-mediated hypoperfusion causing tubular necrosis has traditionally been implicated as the primary basis for SA-AKI, an increasing number of studies have suggested that SA-AKI is a distinct subset of AKI differentiated from other causes by unique hemodynamic and inflammatory/immune-related mechanisms.

-Many animal and limited human studies have found that renal blood flow is an inconsistent predictor of SA-AKI unless cardiac output is affected1, possibly related to the redistribution of blood in the renal microvasculature to the detriment of the renal cortex in sepsis2.
+Many animal and limited human studies have found that renal blood flow is an inconsistent predictor of SA-AKI, possibly related to the redistribution of blood in the renal microvasculature to the detriment of the renal medulla in sepsis2.

 Cytokine-mediated response in sepsis can also lead to tubular cellular injury without necessarily causing necrosis.
 Of interest, an autopsy study found histological features of acute tubular necrosis in only 22% of patients with clinical diagnosis of SA-AKI 3.